JUNO Sensitivity to Invisible Decay Modes of Neutrons: Event selection

 \item For events where a track cannot be properly reconstructed, which amount to about 2\% of all muon-related events and occur primarily when more than two muons go through the detector simultaneously, a 0.2 s veto is applied over the whole detector volume for \Ninv due to its larger $\Delta T_{23}$.

 \end{itemize} The above muon veto strategy can effectively reject the cosmogenic long-lived isotopes while keeping a high signal efficiency.
+For neutron invisible decay events, the dead time and dead volume introduced by the muon veto strategy may result in one of the signals in the triple signal being vetoed, leading to a decrease in the signal efficiency.
 The efficiencies of the four de-excitation modes in Eqs.~(\ref{M1})-(\ref{M4}) after the above muon veto are 65.7 $\pm$ 0.2(stat.)\%, 65.5 $\pm$ 0.2(stat.)\%, 80.8~$\pm$~0.2(stat.)\%, and 78.3 $\pm$ 0.2(stat.)\%, respectively.
 Meanwhile, the long-lived cosmogenic isotopes and neutrons have been well suppressed.
-Note that the $^{9}$Li and $^{8}$He rates have been reduced by a factor of over 500.
+After applying the above muon veto strategy, the $^9$Li and $^8$He rates are approximately 0.07 (0.1)~/day and 0.02 (0.06)~/day for \Ninv ($nn \rightarrow inv$).
+Compared with 127~/day and 40~/day before the muon veto, the $^{9}$Li and $^{8}$He rates have been reduced by a factor of over 500.